 But, if the exchanger has cracks in it, the toxic combustion gases (mostly carbon monoxide) can enter into the air that’s being blown into the rooms.
 This is a huge health concern.

 Something else to consider: a cracked heat exchanger is something that happens most often in a furnace that is 15 years old or more.
 The long reaction of combustion gas and metal leads to corrosion that weakens the exchanger and allows cracks to form.
 An expensive repair for a furnace that’s this old isn’t worth it.
-You should already be thinking about replacement options, since the furnace will soon rack up more and more repairs while losing energy efficiency with each year.
+You should already be thinking about replacement options, since the furnace will soon rack up silent furnace repair warning signs while losing energy efficiency with each year.
 With a replacement, you’ll have a more efficient furnace that will remain repair-free (as well as worry-free) for years to come.

 No matter if it turns out you need a furnace replacement or a smaller furnace repair in Plymouth, IN, we’re the trusted contractor to call.
 We’ll help you make the best decision for your family and your budget when it comes to heating.